-NO POSTAGE REQUIRED IF THIS PROXY IS RETURNED IN THE ENCLOSED ENVELOPE AND
+NO POSTAGE REQUIRED IF THIS PROXY IS RETURNED IN THE ENCLOSED ENVELOPE AND MAILED IN THE UNITED STATES.

 To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note o that changes to the registered name(s) on the account may not be submitted via this method.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.